Frances McDormand: Early life and education

 McDormand was born Cynthia Ann Smith on June 23, 1957, in Gibson City, Illinois.
-She was adopted at one and a half years of age by Noreen (Nickelson) and Vernon McDormand and renamed Frances Louise McDormand.
+She was adopted at one and a half years of age by Noreen (Nickleson) and Vernon McDormand and renamed Frances Louise McDormand.
 Her adoptive mother was a nurse and receptionist while her adoptive father was a Disciples of Christ pastor; both were originally from Canada.
 McDormand has said that her biological mother—whom she has proudly described, along with herself, as "white trash"—may have been one of the parishioners at Vernon's church.
 She has a sister, Dorothy A. "Dot" McDormand, who is an ordained Disciples of Christ minister and chaplain, as well as a brother, Kenneth, both of whom also were adopted by the McDormands, who had no biological children.

 Because McDormand's father specialized in restoring congregations, he frequently moved their family, and they lived in several small towns in Illinois, Georgia, Kentucky, and Tennessee, before settling in Monessen, Pennsylvania, where McDormand graduated from Monessen High School in 1975.
 She attended Bethany College in West Virginia, earning a Bachelor of Arts degree in theater in 1979.
 In 1982, she earned a Master of Fine Arts degree from the Yale School of Drama.
 She was a roommate of actress Holly Hunter while living in New York City.